mgurdal/aegis/docs/index.md

-# Welcome to aegis's documentation\!
+# Welcome to aegis documentation\!

 **aegis** provides endpoint protection and authentication scoping for aiohttp.